Ruta De Las Flores, El Salvador

 Hiking

 Laguna de las Ninfas near Apaneca is a small volcanic lake at 2,000 metres, 45 minutes’ walk from town on a dirt path.
-The surrounding cloud forest holds quetzals in the right season.
-Cerro Apaneca (2,036 metres) is the highest point in the area; a trail from Apaneca takes 2-3 hours return.
+Cloud forest surrounds it.
+Cerro Apaneca (2,036 metres) is the highest point in the area, with a trail from town taking 2-3 hours return.

-El Imposible National Park, 40km southwest of Juayúa, is El Salvador’s largest and most biodiverse protected area, with primary forest and a population of Black-handed Spider Monkeys.
-Entry requires permits arranged through the NGO SalvaNATURA (USD $6/person).
-The trailheads require a guide; arrange this in advance in Juayúa or through the park directly.
+El Imposible National Park, 40km southwest of Juayúa, is El Salvador’s largest protected area with primary forest and a Black-handed Spider Monkey population.
+Entry requires permits through the NGO SalvaNATURA (USD $6/person) and a guide; arrange in advance in Juayúa or through the park.

-Ataco and Juayúa have the best accommodation options.
-Casa de mi Abuelo in Juayúa is a family-run guesthouse from around USD $40/night for a private room with breakfast included and a garden where hummingbirds work the flowers.
-Portal del Ángel in Ataco is slightly more polished at USD $60-80/night.
+Ataco and Juayúa have the best options.
+Casa de mi Abuelo in Juayúa is a family-run guesthouse at around USD $40/night with breakfast and a garden where hummingbirds work the flowers from early morning.
+Portal del Ángel in Ataco runs USD $60-80/night.
 Budget: Hostal Las Orquídeas in Juayúa has dormitory beds from USD $12.

-San Salvador is 75km from Juayúa (90 minutes by bus or taxi).
-Most visitors base themselves on the route for 2-3 nights rather than commuting from the capital.
+Most visitors stay 2-3 nights on the route.
+San Salvador is 75km from Juayúa (90 minutes by bus or taxi) but basing yourself in the highlands rather than commuting is the correct choice.